shilangyu/dart-variance-hack/README.md

 newList.add('oops'); // runtime error
 ```

 Languages that allow to control variance typically have a mutable and immutable kind of a list with an invariant and covariant type argument respectively.
 In Dart there is no such thing, so nothing prevents us from these runtime errors.
-See [subtyping_test.dart](test/subtyping_test.dart) and [variance_test.dart](test/variance_test.dart).
+See [subtyping_test.dart](test/subtyping_test.dart) and [variance_test.dart](test/variance_test.dart) for an introduction to subtyping and variance in Dart.

 A popular example where lack of contravariance is detrimental is a consumer class: